smithy-lang/smithy-python/designs/exceptions.md

 serialized request to the server, the contained information will be used to inform the next retry.

+See the retry design for more details on how this information is used.

 ### Service Errors

 Errors returned by the service MUST be a `CallError`. `CallError`s include a